pegasone/pegasone.github.io/index.md

 <h4>2020-10-13</h4>

-I find the ACPO in <b>ACPO-14</b> to be more easily pronounced as 'Asclepius'.
-Let's take a look at the Asclepius-14 (or just Asclepius, for short) index today:
+I find the ACPO in <b>ACPO-14</b> to be more easily pronounced as 'ASKLEPIOS'.
+Let's take a look at the ASKLEPIOS-14 (or just ASKLEPIOS, for short) index today:

 ![Figure 28](/img/img034.png)